trennlinie

 Fletch: "It was great.
 A real buzz.
 We felt like a band again, no stupid arguments, no ego-ridden rubbish."[6]

-For some fans the new presentation of "dry" (from the second half of Touring The Angel on even completely, when Martin gave up drinking) live-performance of DM wasn't exactly brilliant.
-There were a lot of changes: Alan was no longer in the band, a permanent live-drum, a new stage-keyboarder, the whole thing became rockier and more conventional.
-Many fans think that "they lost something of their former magic" and many more people are not really happy with the live versions of the songs.
+For some fans the new presentation of "sober", (from the second half of Touring the Angel onwards even completely, when Martin gave up drinking) meant that DM's live performance wasn't exactly brilliant.
+There were a lot of changes: Alan was no longer in the band, a permanent live drummer, a new stage keyboarder, the whole thing became rockier and more conventional.
+Many fans think that "they lost something of their former magic" and many more people are not really happy with the current live versions of the songs.

-But although there are fans, who say that "Gordeno goes on my nerves", "the visual effects were much more impressive in former times", that it is "a too often seen play without any spontaneous ideas" and that "Dave's voice was much better in former days", they will nevertheless go to the concerts.
-Because of a strange reason they are still fascinating and there's something hypnotically.
-It must be the reason for why the "old" fans can't get away from them - as much as they might moan.
-And it must be the reason for that there are many new fans, people who didn't know the DM with Alan at all.
-They are tempted by this special charisma that some people tried to explain with that the "interaction with the fans and on stage is much better today" and "Mart has really developed".
-It's all in all "still a great event to see them live".
+But although there are fans who say that "Gordeno gets on my nerves", "the visual effects were much more impressive in the old days", that it is "a too often seen play without any spontaneous ideas" and that "Dave's voice was much better in former days", they will nevertheless go to the concerts.
+The band is still fascinating and there's something magnetic.
+It must be the reason why the "old" fans can't get away from them - as much as they might moan.
+And it must be the reason why there are many new fans, people who didn't know DM with Alan at all.
+They are tempted by this special charisma that some people tried to explain by saying "interaction with the fans and on stage is much better today" and "Mart has really developed".
+It's on the whole "still a great event to see them live".

-Some fans say that DM is a "life philosophy", I have the suspicion that it's some kind of drug.
-They are able to attract a large audience and this is a fact that can't be ignored when it comes to discussions about DM's live-performances.
+Some fans say that DM is a "philosophy of life", I have the suspicion that it's some kind of drug.
+They are able to attract a large audience and this is a fact that can't be ignored when it comes to discussions about DM's live performances.

 Depeche Mode